psliwa/PHPPdf/README.markdown

 * colspan, rowspan - works similar as in HTML (TODO: rowspan isn't implemented yet)
 * href - external url where element should linking
 * ref - id of element where owner should linking
+* bookmark - create bookmark with given title associated with the tag

 Complex attributes
 ------------------